About

 Her critically acclaimed and award-winning debut middle grade novel in verse, THE MOON WITHIN (Scholastic), has been hailed as "Important" by the New York Times; as "a worthy successor to Are You There God?
 It's Me Margaret" by Kirkus Reviews; as "revolutionary and culturally ecstatic" by Juan Felipe Herrera (US Poet Laureate); won an International Latino Book Award for Middle Grade Fiction, a Golden Poppy Award, a Nerdy Book Award, an Americas Award Honor, a NCTE Notable Poetry and Verse Novel Award, and was named a Charlotte Huck Recommended Book by NCTE; it received four starred reviews from School Library Journal, Kirkus, Publisher's Weekly and BookPage; was named a best book of 2019 by NPR's Book Concierge, Kirkus Reviews, School Library Journal, New York Public Library, The Center for Multicultural Children's Literature, Penn State Graduate School of Education and a best book of the decade by Ellen Hagan for School Library Journal.
 It was featured on NPR's Weekend Edition, KPFA's "Hard Knock Radio," on "Making Contact" and the "Feeling My Flow" podcast.
 The Moon Within was printed in paperback as part of Scholastic's exclusive Gold line of award-winning books and has been translated into Spanish by Alberto Jiménez Rioja.

-Her picture book based on the life of her distant great aunt, Jovita Valdovinos, JOVITA WORE PANTS: THE STORY OF A MEXICAN FREEDOM FIGHTER illustrated by Molly Mendoza released on March 7, 2023 from Scholastic.
+Her picture book based on the life of her distant great aunt, Jovita Valdovinos, JOVITA WORE PANTS: THE STORY OF A MEXICAN FREEDOM FIGHTER illustrated by Molly Mendoza released in 2023 from Scholastic.
+It won a 2024 Caldecott Honor, the Malka Penn Human Rights in Children's Literature Award, an International Latino Book Award Gold Medal, an International Latino Book Rising Star Award, a Eureka Award Silver Medal, a TLA -Notable Book for a Global Society Award, a Children's Book Council Notable Social Studies Trade Book for Young People Award.
 It was named a Jr. Library Guild Gold Standard Selection and received three starred reviews and three positive reviews.
 Kirkus said it is "Gracefully told, with deft use of figurative language, the story is mesmerizing, bringing to life this chapter in history by focusing on one incredibly relatable, resolute individual.
 The illustrations are replete with vivid hues and bold brushstrokes that convey energy and movement."
+It was added to the following lists: the Texas Blue Bonnet, ALSC Notable Children's Book List and ALSC Dia Booklist in English and Spanish, Michigan Association of School Libraries List, and Children's Literacy Initiative Women's History month Book Selection.
+It was translated into Spanish by Aida herself.

 Aida co-edited with Yamile Saied Méndez, CALLING THE MOON: Period Stories by BIPOC Authors (Candlewick Press) which released on March 28, 2023.
 The collection brings together some of the strongest voices working in middle grade literature including Ibi Zoboi, Padma Venkatraman, Christina Soontorvat, Emma Otheguy, Elise McMullen-Ciotti, Guadalupe Garcia McCall, Erin Entrada Kelly, Mason J., Leah Henderson, Nikki Grimes, Saadia Faruqi, Susan Muaddi Darraj, Veeda Bybee, Hilda Eunice Burgos.
 The collection has received four starred reviews from Kirkus, School Library Journal, Publisher's Weekly and Booklist.
 Kirkus called it "a powerful, vibrant, celebration of an important milestone."
 SLJ said it is "a much needed addition to library collections."
 Publisher's Weekly said it is "A love letter to all who menstruate, one that is both welcoming and inclusive."
 Booklist called it, "essential compelling and unique."